 My must eats for the trip were: pineapple ice cream, local kombucha on tap, and local kraut.
 And I’m happy to report it was a success!!!

 Overall, we traveled as a group of eight adults to celebrate Matt’s parents 40th wedding anniversary.
 The trip was actually 12 days total with two of the days being travel days.
-This should be a nice resource for planning a ten day trip to Hawaii, including Oahu and the Big Island (Hawaii) on your itinerary.
+This should be a helpful resource for planning a ten day trip to Hawaii, including Oahu and the Big Island (Hawaii) on your itinerary.

 This post contains affiliate links.
 Thanks for your support.